-Mochi is made into popular confectionery like traditional candy called wagashi and mochigashi and daifuku and ichigo daifuku, mochi stuffed with sweet filling like whole strawberry or kiwifruit; sakuramochi, flavoured and dyed with cherry blossoms, normally filled with red bean paste and covered with a pickled cherry leaf; mochi ice cream; dango (mochi dumpling), served in bean based soup called oshiruko or ozenzai, and noodle soup called chikara udon; made into gel-like sweets called warabimochi and mochi waffles, often topped with ice cream.
-Modern mochi is frequently made by electric machines rather than the pounding method.
-However, it is claimed that machines processing of mochi is not as tasty as using the pounding method.
+Furthermore, they serve dango (mochi dumpling) in bean based soup called oshiruko or ozenzai.
+Likewise, they also add mochi dumplings into noodle soup called chikara udon.
+And they make mochi into gel-like sweets called warabimochi and mochi waffles, often topped with ice cream.
+Today, they frequently make mochi with electric machines rather than the pounding method.
+However, they claimed that machines processing of mochi is not as tasty as using the pounding method.

 History of Mango

-Mangoes (Mangifera Indica L.) are tropical stone fruits that belongs to the family of the Anacardiaceae, the same family as the cashew and pistachio nuts.
-They originated from South Asia and East India and grown since four thousand years ago.
-Legend showed that the Buddhist monks planted the mango tree so that Buddha could meditate under a mango tree for shade, making mango a holy fruit in the area.
-Individuals travelled with mango seeds from Asia and introduced them to the East Africa, the Middle East and South America during the period of 300 to 400 A.D.
+Mangoes (Mangifera Indica L.) are tropical stone fruits that belongs to the family of the Anacardiaceae.
+They belong to same family as the cashew and pistachio nuts.
+While mangoes originated from South Asia and East India and grown since four thousand years ago.
+Likewise, legend showed that the Buddhist monks planted the mango tree.
+So that Buddha could meditate under a mango tree for shade, making mango a holy fruit in the area.
+Individuals travelled with mango seeds from Asia and introduced them overseas.
+To countries like the East Africa, the Middle East and South America during the period of 300 to 400 A.D.

-Mangoes are currently grown in many tropical and warmer subtropical climates in the world, with India being the largest producer and China, the second largest.
+Currently, they grow mangoes in many tropical and warmer subtropical climates in the world.
+With India being the largest producer and China, the second largest.
 In Australia, summer is our mango season, with so many sweet tasting and succulent mangoes available currently.
-Today, mangoes are deemed to be one of the most popular tropical fruits consumed worldwide, loved by many for their distinctive, tasty and juicy flavour of and the fact that they are frequently described as the “king of fruits” due to their taste and high nutritional values.
+Today, they consider mangoes as one of the most popular tropical fruits consumed worldwide.
+Loved by many for their distinctive, tasty and juicy flavour.
+Frequently, many people describe mangoes as the “king of fruits”.
+Because of their taste and high nutritional values.

 Culinary Uses of Mango

-Extensively used in many different types of cuisines, mangoes are made into ice cream, sorbets, smoothies, milkshakes, juices, jelly, pudding, chutneys, pickles, fruit preserves, dried fruits and even pies.
-They can also be added to muesli as dried fruits, used to make mango lassi, added to salads, blended with sweet chilli sauce or paste and commonly served freshly cut as a complement to desserts.
+Extensively used in many cuisines, they make mangoes into ice cream, sorbets, smoothies, milkshakes, juices, jelly, and pudding.
+As weel as chutneys, pickles, fruit preserves, dried fruits and even pies.
+Additionally, they also add mangoes to muesli as dried fruits, and make mango lassi from fresh mango.
+Moreover, they also add mango to salad.
+Plus they blend fresh mango with sweet chilli to make sauce or paste.
+Lastly, they most often serve mangoes freshly cut as a complement to desserts.

 Nutritional Values and Health Benefits of Mango